DiscordForge/DiscordForge/README.md

 # How do I create a plugin?
 Please refer to our ["Creating a Plugin" wiki page](https://github.com/DiscordForge/DiscordForge/wiki/Creating-a-Plugin) for a guide on how to set up a repository and create a plugin.

+Anything else you need to know about DiscordForge is located at the [wiki](https://github.com/DiscordForge/DiscordForge/wiki).